-In this article, we will explain how to import VRM files into Blender.
+In this article, we explain how to import VRM files into Blender.

-If you are new to Blender, please read the following article first: https://styly.cc/ja/tips/blender-modeling-start1/
+If you are new to Blender, we recommend reading this article first:

 About Blender Versions